2010 MAAC men's basketball tournament

 The 2010 Metro Atlantic Athletic Conference men's basketball tournament took place from March 5–8, 2010 at the Times Union Center in Albany, New York.
-The winner was crowned with the Metro Atlantic Athletic Conference championship and its automatic bid into the 2010 NCAA tournament.
+Siena was crowned with the Metro Atlantic Athletic Conference championship and its automatic bid into the 2010 NCAA tournament.
+Siena earned a 13 seed in the South Region where they lost to 4 seed and AP #10 Purdue in the first round 72-64.